DjangoForAll/Django-Course/Level_5/5_Introduction_to_ORM/Script/Readme.md

 all_tasks = all_tasks.filter(title__icontains=search_term)
 ```

 This performs a contains search instead of a exact search.
-The `i` in the `icontains` is to make the serach case insensitive. `title__icontains=search_term` is used when you want a case sensitive search.
+The `i` in the `icontains` is to make the serach case insensitive. `title__contains=search_term` is used when you want a case sensitive search.

 Now if we try it out, we can see that the search works just fine!